Rio7-codes/The-Debate-Standard/README.md

 The Debate Standard is currently under active development, with new features and architectural improvements being added continuously.

-The current focus is on building a robust AI-powered coaching platform before expanding into a complete debating ecosystem featuring speech analysis, video analysis, educational resources, blogs, and community engagement.
+The current focus is on building a robust AI-powered coaching platform alongside a comprehensive debate education platform featuring expert-written resources, blogs, speech analysis, video analysis, tournament preparation, and community engagement.

 ---